ypsman/ansible-cleanup/README.md

 ===============
 [![Build Status](https://travis-ci.org/ypsman/ansible-cleanup.svg?branch=master)](https://travis-ci.org/ypsman/ansible-cleanup)

-Clean a Server to create a Base Image from.
+Clean a Server to create a clean Base Image from.

 After the run, shutdown the mashine and make a Clean base image.